 The Application to Graduate paperwork should be completed no later than eight weeks prior to the end of the trimester in which the student plans to graduate.
-Please contact your ASC or the Registrar for the graduation application.
+This will be sent to the student from the Office of the Registrar.

 Graduates of Logan's Health Informatics program can sit for the Certified Professional in Health Information & Management Systems (CPHIMS) certification if they meet the qualifications for the CPHIMS exam.
-Students with three years of information and management systems experience (two of which are in a health care setting) and a graduate degree are qualified to take the CPHIMS exam.
+Students with three years of information and management systems experience (two of which are in a health care setting), and a graduate degree are qualified to take the CPHIMS exam.